Penn State University

 Find the nomination form and award criteria on our Penn State Undergraduate Teaching Awards page.
 Submissions before June 30, 2024, will be considered for the 2025 awards.

-New CIRTL-Modeled Certification Program for Graduate Students at Penn State
+New CIRTL Teaching Certificate Program for Graduate Students at Penn State

 The Graduate school at Penn State and the Schreyer Institute have partnered to provide graduate students and post docs with a teaching certificate opportunity that builds on the Grad school’s previous teaching certificate program.
 The new program incorporates framework developed by the Center for Integration of Research, Teaching, and Learning (CIRTL), a network of 45 universities around the United States and Canada dedicated to advancing effective teaching practices for diverse learners through professional development for future faculty.